Students talk about the Summer Student Program

 - be enrolled as a full-time undergraduate student;

-- have at least one semester of undergraduate school remaining before graduation; and
+- have at least one semester of undergraduate study remaining before graduation; and

 - be a U.S. citizen or permanent resident.